 Put simply, WhatsApp can be easily susceptible when used over insecure Wi-Fi or other networks.
 Your photos, phone numbers, and other information can be made easily available for hackers who want your data.

-Nothing is truly 100% secure.
+Nothing is truly 100 percent secure.
 If someone wants to obtain your photos and information, they can most likely acquire it because of something you’ve done, and not via WhatsApp’s own network.

 But there are measures out there that you can take to be as secure as possible.
 Be smart about who you send photos to.
 Be smarter about what types of photos you send.
 And be sure to follow these simple tips to stay safe online.